taichiorange/taichiorange.github.io/pages/oai_install_00.md

 # --noS1 option problem

-If eNB uses --noS1 option, UE MUST NOT use --noS1 option.
-This will result in PLMN not matching.
+UE MUST NOT use --noS1 option, otherwise This will result in *PLMN not matching*.
 >Synched with a cell, but PLMN doesn't match our SIM